Lajule/tl/README.md

 Labels are used to log time for different tasks.
 Each label should consist of alphanumeric characters only.
 Non-alphanumeric labels will result in an error.

-The script stores its data in a file named .tl by default.
+The script stores its data in a file named ~/.tl by default.
 You can change the data file by setting the TLFILE environment variable to your preferred file path.